 ADDITIONAL ITEMS REQUIRED FROM INTERNATIONAL STUDENTS

-Evaluation of Credentials: Applicants whose highest degree is from a foreign university must have their credentials
+Evaluation of Credentials: Applicants whose highest degree is from a foreign university may have to get their

-evaluated.
-The university will accept evaluations done by any credentialing agency
+credentials evaluated.
+The university will accept evaluations done by any credentialing

 Affidavit of Support and Financial Statement.
 International applicants should be sure to complete the "Application for International